There are no coincidences, only history repeating.

 Not satisfied with a year-long treatise on Jaguar’s oft-maligned mid-80s saloon, DTW’s kitty chronicler-at-large goes searching for connections further afield.

 In 1988 thoughts at Rover Group finally began to coalesce around a replacement for the original Range Rover.
-P38A was the result, a car mostly dismissed now as a half-hearted reworking of a true original.
+The P38A programme was the result, a car nowadays mostly dismissed as a half-hearted reworking of a true original.
 Sound familiar?
 Well, history isn’t just confined to repeating itself at Jaguar, because as you’ll see, similarities between P38A and Jaguar’s XJ40 run surprisingly deep.
-Allow us to count the ways.
+Allow me to count the ways.

 Five: In 1999 Land Rover was in BMW ownership when a prototype P38A was created, powered by the Bavarian’s 5-litre V12 engine.
 This model was briefly evaluated for production as a more upmarket variant before being abandoned.
 XJ40 also received a V12 transplant – a good seven years after its début.

 Six: Following the launch of the more upmarket P38A, the original Range Rover was retained in production as the ‘Range Rover Classic’ before finally bowing out two years later.
 XJ40’s Series III predecessor was also sold alongside the newer car – (for a further 6-years), owing to the lack of a V12 option.

 Seven: Land rover launched P38A in September 1994 – coinciding with the introduction of XJ40’s successor, the Ford funded and executed X300.
 So just at the point BMW-owned Land Rover were breaking with their past, Jaguar appeared to be reverting to a rose-tinted version of theirs.